 When keratitis occurs, the body tries to heal itself by generating additional blood vessels in the cornea, which can lead to corneal scarring.

-Corneal Scarring Treatment
+Corneal Scarring Treatment in NYC

 Often, the cornea is able to repair itself following trauma of any sort.
 However, if the corneal scarring is permanent and impairs a person’s vision enough to interfere with daily activities, Dr. Belmont may recommend surgical treatment.